• Chart Types

 An Area Chart (Area Graph) displays quantitative data by coloring the area between an axis and a line.
 This type is based on a Line Chart and can be used to highlight the total values over time.

-Chartopedia / Bullet Chart
+Chartopedia / Bar Chart

 Chartopedia / Linear Gauge